yeebenja/Word-Search-Puzzle-Solver/README.md

 Lowercase and uppercase letters do not cause an issue inside both input files, although, results will print found words in uppercase letters for readability, as seen above.

 ⭐Included in the folder are some sample word search boards and word banks.
-Enjoy!
+The file "word_bank_3.txt" contains all words that are acceptable in Scrabble, so if you want to find every single possible word in the word search use "word_bank_3.txt" as your word bank.
+Enjoy! 😆

 ⭐Fun Fact: Palindrome words are found twice!